ualsg/ualsg.netlify.app/content/roofpedia/index.md

 The Roofpedia Index is a measure of the penetration of sustainable roof typologies in major cities around the world.
 Solar roofs and Green roofs mapped by Roofpedia are compared against the total number of buildings and areas of the buildings in a city.
 Aggregate scores are calculated for both solar and green coverage and cities are ranked with an combined score.

+The results are given in the table below.
-Click on city names to visit them on map.
+You may click on cities to visit them on map.

 | **Rank**  | **City**              | **Buildings**     | **Solar Roofs**   | **%SR Count**     | **%SR Area**  | **Solar Score**   | **Green Roofs**   | **%GR Count**     | **%GR Area**  | **Green Score**   | **Overall Score**     |
 |------ |---------------    |-----------    |-------------  |------------   |-----------    |-------------  |-------------  |------------   |-----------    |-------------  |---------------    |